validator/validator.github.io/README.md

 When used from the command line as described in this section, the `vnu.jar` executable provides the following options:

-#### --entities

-    Specifies that the XML parser should not load remote/external entities (such as DTDs) from the Internet.

-    default: [unset; the XML parser will attempt to load external entities]

 #### --errors-only

-    Specifies that only error-level messages and non-document-error messages are reported.
+    Specifies that only error-level messages and non-document-error messages are reported (so that warnings and info messages are not reported).

-    default: [unset; all message reported, including info- and warning-level]
+    default: [unset; all message reported, including warnings & info messages]

 #### --format _format_